michaelgwelch/loominate.net/_posts/2012-04-26-install-git-extra-for-windows-cygwin.md

      'usr/local/bin/git-extras: line 5: `update() {

 I understood it was a dos vs unix vs mac line endings issue.
 And I quickly realized that its because I have the following setting: `core.autocrlf=true` set.
 So I was stuck.
-I didn&#8217;t want to unset that globally.
+I didn't want to unset that globally.
 And I had no idea how to clone a git repository and specify an option on the command line.
 So I just brute forced it.
 I cloned the repository:

     git clone https://github.com/visionmedia/git-extras.git